Airsoft Guns

 The gas-powered airsoft guns are, on the other hand, the peak of airsoft realism.
 Most of these offer blowback while utilizing full metal bodies – making them look and act super-cool.
 However, the realistic function brings a bunch of drawbacks to the table.
 These guns are a bit more expensive to operate, have smaller magazine capacities, and require more maintenance.

-Types of Airsoft guns?
+What are the types of Airsoft guns?

-There are many different types of airsoft guns but besides the general rifle – pistol types, the guns are categorized by the type of power source they use:
+There are many different types of airsoft guns but besides the general rifle–pistol types, the guns are categorized by the type of power source they use:

 • Spring-powered: great for sniper rifles and cheaper pistols